monkin77/feup-comp/README.md

 ### Jasmin Generation

+The final step of this compiler is to generate Jasmin code, which we then use to execute the program, with the Jasmin library.

+The optimization done in the Jasmin stage were the following:

 #### Register Allocation

 To define the number of allocated registers, we start by checking if the received number of registers is valid: